broadinstitute/multiVIB/README.md

 multiVIB addresses this limitation by providing a unified probabilistic contrastive learning framework that supports diverse single-cell integration tasks.
 ![multiVIB](https://github.com/broadinstitute/multiVIB/blob/main/doc/figure/Figure1_scenarios.png?raw=false)

+With the model backbone fixed, multiVIB adapts to different integration scenarios by altering only the training strategy, not the architecture.
+For horizontal integration, in which no jointly-profiled cells, datasets are anchored through shared features, and multiVIB aligns cells by enforcing consistency across shared genomic signals while ensuring that technical covariates do not drive the alignment.
+For vertical integration, jointly-profiled multi-omics data covers individual cells with multiple modality views.
+These cells serve as direct biological anchors, allowing multiVIB to learn cross-modality correspondence without relying on engineered feature mappings.
+Finally, mosaic integration is achieved by combining horizontal and vertical steps tailored to the pattern of modality overlap.

 Navigating this Repository
 --------------------------